AbsaOSS/enceladus/_docs/3.0.0/usage/data-quick-start.md

 ## Spline

-but as Spline is under heavy development, we will postpone extensive documentation about it.
-Enceladus currently runs with version 0.3.X and it works fine out of the box.
-Spline 0.3.X just needs to be deployed next to Menas.
+As Spline is under heavy development, we will postpone extensive documentation about it.
+Enceladus currently runs with version 0.7.X and it works fine out of the box.
+Spline 0.7.X just needs to be deployed next to _Menas_/_Rest Api_.

 Data for Spline are recorded even if the Spline UI is not up and running.
 This means they can be viewed later without the need to care about it now.